vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![](img/tko-on-vsphere-nsxt/80-workload-ako-4.png)

 You can see that the workload cluster is successfully deployed and AKO pod is deployed on the cluster.
 You can now configure SaaS services for the cluster and deploy user managed packages on this cluster.

+### What to Do Next

+## <a id=integrate-to> </a> Integrate Tanzu Kubernetes clusters with Tanzu Observability

+For instructions on enabling Tanzu Observability on your workload cluster, please see [Set up Tanzu Observability to Monitor a Tanzu Kubernetes Clusters](./tko-saas-services.md#set-up-tanzu-observability-to-monitor-a-tanzu-kubernetes-clusters)

+## <a id=integrate-tsm> </a> Integrate Tanzu Kubernetes clusters with Tanzu Service Mesh

+For instructions on installing Tanzu Service Mesh on your workload cluster, please see [Onboard a Tanzu Kubernetes Cluster to Tanzu Service Mesh](./tko-saas-services.md#onboard-a-tanzu-kubernetes-cluster-to-tanzu-service-mesh)

+## <a id=deploy-user-managed-packages> </a> Deploy User-Managed Packages on Tanzu Kubernetes clusters

+For instructions on installing user-Managed packages on the Tanzu Kubernetes clusters, see [Deploy User-Managed Packages in Workload Clusters](tkg-package-install.md).